prairiegrass/my-portfolio-website/content/pages/blog/uber-fare-predictions.md

 ---
 ## Introduction

 This project will attempt to predict Uber fares taken in NYC.

 ## Data

+We first explore the data by examining summary statistics.

+Now, let's examine a small slice of the data itself.

+The data values that we have for each Uber trip are:

+*   Pickup Date and Time

+*   Fare Amount

+*   Pickup Longitude

+*   Pickup Latitude

+*   Drop off Longitude

+*   Drop off Latitude

+*   Passenger Count

+We can now draw a few plots to understand the data.

+#### Histogram of Fare Distribution for Fares within 3 Standard Deviations of the Mean